Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Evaluation

 \subsection{Experimental Setup}

-To answer the RQs described in Section~\ref{subsec:rq}, we used the case study data provided by LuxSpace and considered all 34 tasks for analysis.
-We conducted two experiments, EXP1 and EXP2, as described below.
+To answer RQ1, RQ2, and RQ3 described in Section~\ref{subsec:rq}, we rely on case study data pertaining to ADCS, provided by LuxSpace, as well as the ICS and UAV subjects described in Section~\ref{subsec:casestudy}.
+To answer RQ4, we used 800 synthetic subjects (see Section~\ref{subsec:synthetic}).
+We conducted four experiments, EXP1, EXP2, EXP3, and EXP4, as described below.